Expand ↗

 Conceptual Map

-A guided conceptual tour through this vault.
+A guided conceptual tour through the vault.
 Where index lists the papers, this page lists the ideas and shows how they interlock.
 Every paper note now also carries a ## Conceptual Contribution section (claim / mechanism / concepts / stance / relates-to).

 1. The Central Tension: What Does a Message Mean?